AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Not Helical Cripple</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 All in all, HC is one of the easiest valks to play in ER, and her gameplay doesn't involve anything complicated.
 The only thing of note to be mindful of is that she greatly values gather as it's better for her to be hitting every mob due to her AoE damage being pretty damn strong.

-> Boss to be Chosen: Andrius, then Vill-V, Aponia or Kosma
+> Boss to be Chosen: Husk Mysticism, then Vill-V, Aponia or Kosma

 !!! note
     Pick whichever you want to booli the most!